akhan003/go-hubspot/generated/v3/marketing_events_beta/docs/PropertyValue.md

 `func (o *PropertyValue) HasUpdatedByUserId() bool`

 HasUpdatedByUserId returns a boolean if a field has been set.

+### GetPersistenceTimestamp

+`func (o *PropertyValue) GetPersistenceTimestamp() int64`

+GetPersistenceTimestamp returns the PersistenceTimestamp field if non-nil, zero value otherwise.

+### GetPersistenceTimestampOk

+`func (o *PropertyValue) GetPersistenceTimestampOk() (*int64, bool)`

+GetPersistenceTimestampOk returns a tuple with the PersistenceTimestamp field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPersistenceTimestamp

+`func (o *PropertyValue) SetPersistenceTimestamp(v int64)`

+SetPersistenceTimestamp sets PersistenceTimestamp field to given value.

+### HasPersistenceTimestamp

+`func (o *PropertyValue) HasPersistenceTimestamp() bool`

+HasPersistenceTimestamp returns a boolean if a field has been set.

+### GetUseTimestampAsPersistenceTimestamp

+`func (o *PropertyValue) GetUseTimestampAsPersistenceTimestamp() bool`

+GetUseTimestampAsPersistenceTimestamp returns the UseTimestampAsPersistenceTimestamp field if non-nil, zero value otherwise.

+### GetUseTimestampAsPersistenceTimestampOk

+`func (o *PropertyValue) GetUseTimestampAsPersistenceTimestampOk() (*bool, bool)`

+GetUseTimestampAsPersistenceTimestampOk returns a tuple with the UseTimestampAsPersistenceTimestamp field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUseTimestampAsPersistenceTimestamp

+`func (o *PropertyValue) SetUseTimestampAsPersistenceTimestamp(v bool)`

+SetUseTimestampAsPersistenceTimestamp sets UseTimestampAsPersistenceTimestamp field to given value.

+### HasUseTimestampAsPersistenceTimestamp

+`func (o *PropertyValue) HasUseTimestampAsPersistenceTimestamp() bool`

+HasUseTimestampAsPersistenceTimestamp returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)